chucknorris/warmup/README.markdown

 ## Getting started with Warmup

 ### Downloads

  You can download Warmup from http://github.com/drusellers/Warmup

-You can also obtain a copy from the build server at __REPLACE__.

 ### Source
 This is the best way to get to the bleeding edge of what we are doing.

 1. Clone the source down to your machine.
   `git clone git://github.com/drussellers/warmup.git`
 2. Run `build.bat`.
 NOTE: You must have git on the path (open a regular command line and type git).